cdwv/awesome-helm/README.md

 * [Reckoner](https://github.com/reactiveops/reckoner) - Reckoner is a tool to simplify management and installation of multiple Helm chart releases
 * [Monocular](https://github.com/helm/monocular) - A web-based application that enables the search and discovery of charts from multiple Helm Chart repositories
 * [Ship](https://github.com/replicatedhq/ship) - A tool that makes it easy to watch and apply updates to Helm charts and integrates [Kustomize](https://kustomize.io) patches and overlays
+* [Brigade](https://github.com/brigadecore/brigade) - A tool for running scriptable, automated tasks in the cloud — as part of your Kubernetes cluster

 Community
 ---------